Evan Longoria Player Props: Diamondbacks vs. Giants

 Evan Longoria At The Plate

-- Longoria is batting .237 with seven doubles, nine home runs and eight walks.
+- Longoria is hitting .239 with seven doubles, 10 home runs and nine walks.

+- Longoria enters this game on a four-game hitting streak.
+In his last games, he's hitting .333 with two homers.

-- Longoria has had at least one RBI in 35.1% of his games this season (13 of 37), with two or more RBI four times (10.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 36.8% of his games this season, Longoria has tallied at least one RBI.
+In four of those games (10.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.